Backreactions from loading the stable photon sphere in Weyl conformal gravity: Spacetimes in the Mannheim-Kazanas metric

 Moreover, even if $r_\mathrm{st}>0$, this still does not guarantee the existence of a stable photon sphere: a photon sphere can only exist in $\mathrm{T}$ regions where $B(r_\mathrm{st})>0$. $\mathrm{S}$ regions with $B(r_\mathrm{st})<0$ enforce trajectories of increasing or decreasing $r$, meaning that circular orbits of constant $r$ are inherently forbidden.
 This distinction is shown on figure~\ref{fig:V_eff_unperturbed} by solid markers for physically meaningful photon spheres in $\mathrm{T}$ regions, and hollow markers for unphysical ones in $\mathrm{S}$ regions.
 From $B(r_\mathrm{st})=0$ and~\eqref{eq:MK_metric}, the stable photon sphere collides with a horizon when~\cite{turner2020}:

 such that physically feasible stable photon spheres exist for:

-A map of these parameters is shown in figure~\ref{fig:turner_map_inf}, serving as a guideline to selecting appropriate values of $\beta\gamma$ and $\beta^2 \kappa$.
+A map of these parameters is shown in figure~\ref{fig:turner_map_inf}, serving as a guideline to selecting appropriate values of $\beta\gamma$ and $\beta^2 \kappa$, such that physically meaningful stable photon sphere radii may be obtained.
 We exclusively select from the yellow domain, corresponding to $\mathrm{T}$ regions.
 Except for $\beta\gamma\rightarrow-\infty$ and $\beta\gamma=2/3$, there is always a negative-enough value of $\beta^2\kappa$ that will allow a photon sphere to exist in a T region; crucially, while $\beta^2\kappa$ does not affect the radius of the photon sphere, it affects the sign of $B(r_\mathrm{st})$ by shifting the potential $V_\mathrm{eff}$ up or down, as seen in~\eqref{eq:V_eff}.
 The region where $r_\mathrm{st}\leq0$ has been blocked out by the dark rectangle; in this region, $r_\mathrm{st}>0$ if $\beta<0$.
 Again, we do not consider such solutions which correspond to negative mass.

 This aligns with our expression for $B(r)$ and can be understood with reference to~\eqref{eq:MK_metric} and~\eqref{eq:V_eff}; $\beta^2\kappa<0$ corresponds to a positive contribution from the quadratic term to the blackening factor $B(r)$, which means that there is a higher likelihood for $B(r_\mathrm{st})$ to be in a $\mathrm{T}$ region.
 Notably, $\beta^2\kappa\geq0$ is forbidden for circular photon orbits to exist in $\beta\gamma<0$ spacetimes.